-Healing is a wonderful way to acknowledge that you have lived a glorious life and though it has not always looked to you as “glorious”, that that can always be a new, and welcome perspective in a sobering moment.
+Healing is a wonderful way to acknowledge that you have lived a glorious life and though it has not always looked to you as “glorious”, that this new perspective can always be welcome in a sobering moment.
 Healing can bring you joy where you never thought you’d have more than thoughts of revenge.
 Healing is universal, and it is your birthright.

-And once you have healed, you no longer have to compensate for what was unhealed.
+And once you have healed, you no longer have to compensate for what was unhealed – your wounds.
 Imagine for a moment that you want to do some work on the roof of your house.
-If you’re not handy, don’t worry.
+(If you’re not handy, don’t worry.
 This is an exercise in imagination.
 You can do it.
 You are limitless in your imagination.
-(Wink.)
-Imagine that in getting ready for that work you have to do on the roof, you take out the tools you’ll need to accomplish your task – one of which is very necessary is the ladder to get you to the roof.
+Wink.)
+Imagine that in getting ready for the work you are about to do on the roof, you take out the tools you’ll need to accomplish your task – one of which is most necessary is the ladder to get you up on the roof.

-Well, there’s one thing that I haven’t yet mentioned.
-You have two logs attached to your hands Both are skinny logs, but one has twigs that protrude from it, and both are protruding from your hands, making it very difficult to hold tools and to climb a ladder.
+Well, wait, there’s one thing I haven’t mentioned though.
+You have two logs attached to your hands.
+Both are skinny logs, but one has twigs protruding from it, and both logs are protruding from your hands, making it very difficult to hold tools or to climb a ladder.
 But this is what you have to work with.
 I won’t mention that you have a very heavy tire around your mid-section that’s been there for so long you’ve learned to cope with it.
 It’s made of a thin rubber but it’s filled with your body weight in sand, so it’s been a bitch to accommodate.
 But you’ve done it, so I wasn’t going to mention it because you’ve accommodated walking and moving with it so well, you barely recognize it’s there anymore.
 The logs, however, are fairly new.
 You haven’t quite learned how to work with them.
 But you are a productive-minded individual so you will soldier through.

 Now imagine how it would be to have to accommodate more of these kinds of things.
-These protrusions and inhibiting additions represent the unhealed wounds within you.
+These protrusions and this inhibiting extra weight represent the unhealed wounds within you.
 They represent what you have to compensate for to be productive in your life.
 It’s a lot, yes?
 And those aren’t the only 3 things.
 You’ve got more.
-So imagine now, what life would be like if you didn’t have to “accommodate,” or compensate for all the protrusions, heavy weights and all else you carry around?
+So imagine now, what life would be like if you didn’t have to “accommodate,” or compensate for all the protrusions, heavy weight and all else you carry around?
 What if they were gone?
 You’d be far more productive wouldn’t you?